observability-lab-cse/observability-lab-workshop/02-deploy-application/README.md

 > Goal:
 >
-> 1. Having application run full E2E and understanding the pieces.
+> 1. Having the application run a full E2E and understanding the pieces.
 >
-> 2. Observe the application with basic "instrumentation" including emitted log lines and possibly some metrics using `kubectl`.
-Get familiar with out-of-the-box AKS cluster observability (eg. workloads, pods etc.) Mentioning of ContainerInsights and its capabilities.
+> 2. Observe the application with basic "instrumentation," including emitted log lines and possibly some metrics using `kubectl`.
+Get familiar with out-of-the-box AKS cluster observability (e.g., workloads, pods, etc.).
+Mentioning of ContainerInsights and its capabilities.

 1. Deploy Services to AKS
 2. Create Devices and see temperature and state being updated
-3. Try to access logs or get other insights of the solution as is
+3. Try to access logs or get other insights into the solution as is

 ---